vesecikaaqii/MachineLearning/README.md

 | 3.
 Model training (Phase II) | Train a **Random Forest Regressor** — a supervised, non-linear regression algorithm |
 | 4.
 Analysis and re-training (Phase III) | Evaluate, tune hyperparameters, improve generalisation |

-### Who benefits
-- **Students & researchers** — a fully documented, reproducible academic example of an end-to-end ML project.
-- **Local meteorology enthusiasts** — a model tuned specifically for Kosovo's micro-climates.
-- **Future extensions** — the same pipeline can be adapted for humidity forecasting, weather-state classification, or clustering cities by climate profile.

-### Key outcome so far
-The baseline Random Forest achieves **R² ≈ 0.85** and **MAE ≈ 1 °C** on held-out data — a useful accuracy level for short-horizon temperature prediction.

 ---

 # PHASE I — Model Preparation